 Many graphic designers are self-employed.
 They have clients they work for independently.
 A self-employed graphic designer has very flexible schedules, but meeting clients’ deadlines still is an important part of the job.

 Whether they work for a company or are self-employed, A Graphic Designer workload varies.
-There might be times when they are busy working on many projects and other times when they are waiting for a new project.
+There might be times when they are busy working on many projects & other times when they are waiting for a new project.

 Along with a strong portfolio, there are certain skills employers seek in a Graphic Designer.
 These include soft skills, which are difficult to quantify & reflect how you interact with others & your environment.
 Some of the most important soft skills for graphic designers include web design, communication, creativity, analysis, & time management.